top of page

 1. Prompt Engineering (2023–2024)

 Everyone’s first instinct was to get better at asking.
-Tweak the wording, restructure the question, add examples and you’d get different output.
+Tweak the wording, restructure the question, and add examples, and you’d get different output.

 The problem was fragility.
 A model update could quietly break prompts that had been working fine for months.
-And the model still had no memory, no tools, no ability to act.
+The model still had no memory, no tools, and no ability to act.

 2. Context Engineering (2025)